nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 - Click  Apply and proceed with the URL Rewriting configuration

 ### Step 3 - URL rewriting
+This url-rewrite rule forwards the request from IIS to the flask application hosted at localhost:50100 if the URL starts with '/myapp'
 - Double click URL rewrite icon in Default Website
 - Click Add Rule(s) link in the right pane
 - Select Blank rule under Inbound rules
 - Create a rule as shown in the image below

 ![flask_iis_url_rewrite.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/flask_iis_url_rewrite.png)
-- Server variables section in the above settings should not be set if Step 4 is not done.
+- Server variables section in the above settings should not be set if Step 4 is not done
-- This above rule forwards the request from IIS to flask application hosted at localhost:50100 if the url starts with '/myapp'

 ### Step 4 (Optional)  -  Add HTTP_X_ORIGINAL_HOST server variable
 Using a reverse proxy will modify the request headers originating from the end-user's browser.
 Hence the HTTP header `host` will not be known to the flask application.
 So using the below steps we can send a new HTTP header named `HTTP_X_ORIGINAL_HOST` to send original host header to flask application from the end user